SuperOfficeDocs/superoffice-docs/docs/en/marketing/forms/learn/tutorial-sign-up.md

     * Do not select **Create request**.
 The subscriptions will activate automatically, so no action is required by the support team.

     * Select **Manually if submitter is unknown.
-Automatically if submitter is known**: If the email address submitted in the form matches an email address in SuperOffice, the form submission is processed automatically.
+Automatically if submitter is known**.
+If the email address submitted in the form matches an email address in SuperOffice, the form submission is processed automatically.
 Otherwise, it must be processed manually.

-    * **Add contact to selection**: Select the selection you created in step 1.
+    * **Add contact to selection**.
+Choose the selection you created in step 1.
 Use this selection to keep track of contacts added via this form.

     * **Add interest to contact**: Select the interest called **Newsletter**.
 This interest will be added to contacts who submit this form.